BuilderIO/partytown/docs/sveltekit.md

 title: SvelteKit
 ---

-SvelteKit does not offer any built in integrations, so we will add Partytown manually.
+SvelteKit uses Vite to build, so we can use `partytownVite`.

 1. Add the Partytown script to `src/routes/+layout.svelte`
 2. Copy the Partytown files to the local filesystem using the Vite plugin